AKHIL-THAPA-111/HELIOS-SYNC-360/TASK4.md

 ### NEXT we will make a verilog file (end with .v )

-IN my case the verilog code file name is aha.v , the verilog code is :
+IN my case the verilog code file name is ah.v , the verilog code is :

         module iiitb_rv32i(clk,RN,NPC,WB_OUT);
         input clk;